-iv.
-Providence.
+ii.
+Providence

-- 1. Those events caused by God, directly or indirectly. - 2.
-God uses natural laws to accomplish His providence (they are still at work). - 3.
-The results may be unlikely or improbable, but they still do not violate natural laws (fog at Normandy).
+- 1. Those events caused by God, directly or indirectly - 2.
+God uses natural laws to accomplish His providence (they are still at work) - 3.
+The results may be unlikely or improbable, but they still do not violate natural laws (such as the fog at Normandy).

-v.
-Satanic signs.
+iii.
+Satanic signs

 - 1. Satan is not the evil equivalent to God. - 2.
-He uses the power God has given him for evil purposes. - 3.
-Satan's tricks fail to meet the characteristics of a true miracle. - 4.
-Satan's signs are often associated with error or promote immoral behavior. - 5.
-They may be supernormal, but they are not a suspension of natural laws.
+He uses the power God has given him for evil purposes - 3.
+Satan's tricks fail to meet the characteristics of a true miracle - 4.
+Satan's signs are often associated with error or promote immoral behavior - 5.
+They may be supernormal, but are not a supernatural suspension of natural laws - iv.
+Psychosomatic